I’ve presented this idea in lectures with great titles such as:

-That advice is wrong – 1990’s advice and outdated.
-If it’s inflamed treat is as such, treat the problem, not the spasm!”
+That advice is wrong – 1990s advice and outdated.
+If it’s inflamed treat it as such, treat the problem, not the spasm!”

-Some athletes are inflamed for weeks because of their sport, some people have immune-problems (rheumatoid issues, arthritis) or dietary reactions (IBS, colitis) that keeps them inflamed for weeks, some people have to go to work or have kids or live a real life and keep it inflamed day after day.
+Some athletes are inflamed for weeks because of their sport, some people have immune problems (rheumatoid issues, arthritis) or dietary reactions (IBS, colitis) that keep them inflamed for weeks, some people have to go to work or have kids or live a real-life and keep it inflamed day after day.

 Here’s another way I can maybe help out.
 I ask all my clients 2 questions for any back issue.

 Q1) Does your injury respond to anti-inflammatory (think Advil or Aleve) medication?

 Does this make it feel better, even takes off the edge?

 If yes, guess what?
 You’re inflamed.
 There’s no pain reliever in most anti-inflammatories, just anti-inflammatory…so if that works, adding stretch and or heat, which brings more blood is a “pro-inflammatory”.